-As a unit of the "Magic Carpet" fleet Haskell made two more voyages to the Far East during the gigantic task of returning American servicemen to their homes.
-Departing San Francisco on 4 November 1945 with 669 naval replacements embarked, the ship reached Buckner Bay, Okinawa, on 20 November, exchanging her passengers for 2,014 U.S. Navy veterans, many from Construction Battalion detachments.
-Sailing the next day, the transport put into Portland, Oregon on 4 December.
+As part of the Magic Carpet fleet Haskell made two more voyages to the Far East during the gigantic task of returning U.S. servicemen to their homes.
+Departing San Francisco on 4 November 1945 with 669 naval replacements embarked, the ship reached Buckner Bay, Okinawa, on 20 November, exchanging her passengers for 2,014 U.S. Navy veterans, many from Construction Battalion (CB, or “Seabee”) detachments.
+Sailing the next day, the transport put into Portland, Oregon, on 4 December.
 Following a three week stay over the holidays, Haskell sailed on her final trans-Pacific voyage on 30 December.
 Japanese tugs greeted the transport as she arrived in Yokosuka Bay on 15 January 1946.
-After embarking 1,750 passengers, the ship sailed for Seattle, Washington on 19 January.
+After embarking 1,750 passengers, the ship sailed for Seattle, Wash., on 19 January.
 Haskell's lookouts spotted a floating mine 115 miles off the American coast, thus enlivened the routine return passage, and the ship destroyed the hazard with 20-millimeter fire prior to entering port on 2 February.

-Rewritten and updated, Mark L. Hayes, 1 November 2006.
+Rewritten and updated, Mark L. Hayes, 1 November 2006